toba717/financial_engineering_projects/README.md

   - Calculated the annualized volatility and  plotted the Sharpe ratio, Sortino ratio, Modigliani ratio, and the Calmar ratio utilizing max drawdown
 - stock market prediction
   - Generated machine learning models to predict if we should buy the S&P 500
+- value at risk and conditional value at risk
+  - Examined the VaR and CVaR in an investment portfolio looked into by the Monte Carlo simulation